France beat World Cup debutants Greece

 Mourgue added a penalty before Jullien crossed on the overlap for his second try and a fifth for France, who face hosts England in Bolton next.

-But Greece finished a milestone night on a high as Billy Magoulias' kick wide at the death was perfect for Mougios to catch on the run before beating a man and racing over.
+But Greece, who return to Doncaster to play Samoa on Sunday, finished a milestone night on a high as Billy Magoulias' kick wide at the death was perfect for Mougios to catch on the run before beating a man and racing over.

 France: Escare, Romano, Langi, Laguerre, Yaha, Mourgue, Gigot, Dezaria, Da Costa, Belmas, Jullien, Seguier, Garcia.